 Consider the size of your kayak carrier.
-Make sure the carrier won’t block the storage hatches and doors on your RV.
+Make sure the carrier won’t block the storage hatches, doors and steps on your RV.
 If you have your kayak on the roof of your camper you’ll want to make sure no vents or solar panels are blocked.

 You also want to check the length, width and height of your camper’s kayak rack with your kayaks loaded.
 This way you can confirm in how tall, wide and long your RV set up is when fully loaded.

 Each kayak rack will have a different carrying capacity.
 How many kayaks do you plan to transport?
 Do you want to hold the paddles, jackets and other equipment as well?

 You don’t want to overload your kayak rack by placing more weight than what it’s rated to carry.
 But having an oversized rack could waste precious bumper space as well if you’re kayaking solo.